tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 events, or even regularly, helps against tracking by on-path adversaries.
 Note that sequence number encryption is used for all encrypted DTLS 1.3 records irrespective of whether a CID is used or not.
-Unlike the sequence number, the epoch is not encrypted, which may improve correlation of packets from a single connection across different network paths.
+Unlike the sequence number, the epoch is not encrypted because it acts as a key identifier, which may improve correlation of packets from a single connection across different network paths.